diegoximenes/dotfiles/README.md

     prefix + alt + u

 - rxvt-unicode-256color:
-    - in case that the maximized window is not fully maximized: Right Click on window title bar > More Actions > Special Applications Settings > Size and Position > Obey geometry restrictions > Choose Force and leave check mark to No. Voila! all size problems go away.
+    - in case that the maximized window is not fully maximized in KDE:
+    Right Click on
+    window title bar > More Actions > Special Applications Settings > Size and Position > Obey geometry restrictions > Choose Force and leave check mark to No. Voila! all size problems go away.